 - Serve the kohlrabi just crisp, al dente.

-- Kohlrabi leaves can be steam also.
+- Kohlrabi leaves can be steamed also.
 Steam the leaves as you would steam spinach, cooking them for about 5 minutes.

 - Preheat the oven to 400 degrees F.